Key Takeaways

 What is the minimum RAM to run a local LLM?

 The practical minimum for useful output is 4 GB RAM with a 3B model at Q4_K_M quantization.
-8 GB RAM unlocks 7B models which produce noticeably better results on complex tasks.
+On 2 GB or less, Llama 3.2 1B is the smallest usable option, though quality drops noticeably.
+8 GB RAM unlocks 7-8B models which produce noticeably better results on complex tasks.

 How do I run these models with Ollama?